Submission #10186: OmerAras55's Linux Mario Forever: Community Edition "warps" in 08:01.333

 Q: Why is this TAS 72 FPS?

 A: Let me explain it this way: At the start of the game, I set the game to x1.2 speed.
 This allows the game, which normally runs at 60 FPS, to start running at 72 FPS (60×1.2).
 The old TASs had many issues because they were at x1.2 speed but still at 60 FPS.
 1: Dead frames were occurring, making some sections very difficult to pass through, and some even impossible.
 Thanks to 72 FPS, we can do everything that could be done at x1.0 speed at 60 FPS at x1.2 speed.
 2: The IL timer sometimes counted incorrectly due to frame skipping.
-3: Sometimes, levels would cause us to finish the level 1 frame late due to this IL timer skipping, but this issue was fixed when we switched to 72 FPS.
+3: Sometimes, levels would cause us to finish the level 1 frame late due to this IL timer skipping, but this issue was fixed when I switched to 72 FPS.

 Q: Why don't you take the coins you can get in some places or stomp the enemies you can stomp?